cjerzak/LinkIt-software/README.md

 Creative Commons Attribution-Noncommercial-No Derivative Works 4.0, for academic use only.

 ## Acknowledgments
 Thank you to Gary King, Kosuke Imai, Xiang Zhou, and members of the Imai Research Workshop for valuable feedback on this research project.
+We also would like to thank Gil Tamir for invaluable research assistance.

 >>>>>>> 95a13a4ea40c90b623d7aa3a074611a11551abc1